 What are the benefits of using an FSRU?

 Using an FSRU eliminates the need to build regasification infrastructure onshore.
 In addition, at the end of the Project’s life, the FSRU can sail off to another location, so no excess infrastructure remains.
 As the vessel has both regasification and storage capacity, the amount of gas sent to the network can be regulated according to demand.
 The FSRU will be able to store enough gas to meet all of NSW gas needs for 10-12 days.
 This provides NSW with enhanced energy security, should there be a disruption to the state’s gas supply.

 What is the size of the FSRU?

-We are still in the process of procuring the most suitable FSRU for the Project.
-However, the FSRU is likely to have a capacity of around 170,000 cubic metres and be about 300 metres in length.
+The FSRU will have a capacity of around 170,000 cubic metres and be about 300 metres in length.
 Its deck would be around 30 metres from the water line, with its highest point, the bridge, about 50 metres above the water line.
 In context, the ER & S Smokestack at Port Kembla stands about 200m tall.

 Does the FSRU require its own full time berth?
 Will this constrain other port users?

 The FSRU is a sea-faring vessel and will be able to sail out to sea if required, however, to deliver reliable, constant gas to customers, the FSRU needs to have dedicated access to a berth.
 Berth 101 on the eastern side of the Inner Harbour will be the full-time location of the FSRU.